rukai/PersonalSite/zola/content/reimagining-benchmark-tooling/index.md

 * The server can be configured to run more deterministically than a dev machine.
   * More accurate results
-  * Less fuss by the developer - Am I really going to close my IDE and browser to run benches?
+  * Less fuss by the developer - "Am I really going to close my IDE and browser to run benches?"
 * Multiple servers can be setup so different CPU architectures and OS's can be tested concurrently
 * Benchmarks can be run in CI with accurate walltime measurements.